New World Primate Caregiver/Documentarian Internship

 Pacific Primate Sanctuary is a wildlife conservation organization dedicated to the protection, preservation and permanent care of threatened, endangered, and distressed primates.
 Since 1984, the Sanctuary has maintained a federally authorized facility for vulnerable New World monkeys, many of whom have been rescued from research laboratories, tourist ventures, and the inhumane exotic pet trade.
 Much of our population is elderly, and the individuals require unique treatment plans, including specialized diets, medical care and customized enclosures.

 This is truly a Sanctuary, a beautiful place for people with a deep appreciation of the natural world.
 We would welcome someone with a background and interest in animal husbandry, welfare and conservation, exotic veterinary medicine, biology, and related fields, who is a mature team player with respect for others.
 We need a good, clear communicator (written and spoken English), and coordinator with a minimal personal agenda, who seeks mutual growth for all and is able to make a long-term commitment to the primates and the staff.
 Candidates should have received, or be working towards, a university degree in biology, zoology, primatology, ecology, and other relevant majors, and/or have a minimum of one year experience working with domestic or exotic animals in a professional setting.
-Applicants must be at least 20 years of age at the start of their Internship.
-A one-year commitment and the practice of selfless service to the animals is requested.
-While preference will be given to year-long applicants, we are also accepting applications for 6 or 9 month Internship programs.
-The shorter Internships will have modified training programs
+Applicants must be 20 years of age at the start of their Internship.
+A one-year commitment and the practice of selfless service to the animals is required.

 The position requires a self-starter and hard worker, someone who is humble, compassionate, self-reliant, organized, professional, computer literate, open to learning, capable of problem solving and completing a task.
 We need someone who can function independently as well as in a group.
 Our resident Intern would need to be physically fit, with no communicable diseases or criminal record, who would enjoy a rural lifestyle with simple amenities.
 Citizens of foreign countries would need to secure their own visas and permits independently.